gisjedi/installer/upi/aws/cloudformation/README.md

 * Login credentials for AWS capable of full administrator access (accomplished with `aws configure`)
 * `HOSTED_ZONE_NAME` environment variable.
 This must match the name of a Route53 Hosted Zone in your account.
 * `PULL_SECRET` environment variable.
-This can be retreived from https://cloud.redhat.com/openshift/install/aws/installer-provisioned
+This can be retreived from https://cloud.redhat.com/openshift/install/aws/installer-provisioned.
+It can be set with `export PULL_SECRET='value'`.
+Single quotes are needed to ensure value is set properly if pasting directly.

 Additional optional environment variables can be set and are documented within the `perform-install.sh` file.